End-of-term activities for primary school teachers

 Hanukkah

-Diwali is as important to many Hindus, Sikhs and Jains as Christmas is to many Christians.
-Hanukkah or Chanukah, the eight-day Jewish holiday begins this year at sundown on Sunday 18 December and ends at nightfall on Monday 26 December.
+Hanukkah or Chanukah, the eight-day Jewish holiday begins at nightfall on December 7 and ends at nightfall on December 15.

-Ask children to research the different celebrations and what happens during the festivities.
+Ask children to research the different celebrations and find out what happens during the festivities.
 They could look at Eid and Chinese New Year as well as Christmas.

 How do they differ, what is the same?